philippgadow/cv/atlas-thesis/atlas_contributions.md

 	- ATLAS PUB note, contact editor with Lukas Heinrich, 11 citations (as of 06.11.2021)
 	- https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PUBNOTES/ATL-PHYS-PUB-2019-032/

-- Search for dark matter produced in association with a dark Higgs boson decaying into $W^\pm W^\mp$ or $ZZ$ in fully hadronic final states from $\sqrt{s}=13$ TeV $pp$ collisions recorded with the ATLAS detector,
+- Search for dark matter produced in association with a dark Higgs boson decaying into WW or ZZ in fully hadronic final states from √s = 13 TeV pp collisions recorded with the ATLAS detector,
 	- Phys.
 Rev. Lett.
 126 (2021) 121802, 6 citations (as of 06.11.2021)
 	- https://doi.org/10.1103/PhysRevLett.126.121802

 - Technical Design Report for the Phase-II Upgrade of the ATLAS Muon Spectrometer
 	- produced Figure 3.16 on p.
 76 and Figure 3.17 on p.
 78, quantifying the improvement by a three-station muon trigger using MDT information over the current L1 muon trigger
-	- studied rate improvement using a three-station MDT trigger over current L1 trigger as part of my qualification task
+	- studied rate improvement using a three-station MDT trigger for HL-LHC over current L1 trigger as part of my qualification task
 	- https://cds.cern.ch/record/2285580